syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Markups.md

 ## Edit the selected text markup annotation

 You can edit the properties of the selected text markup annotation programmatically by accessing the selected annotation instance.
-The selected annotation instance may be obtained from the `AnnotationSelected` event.
+The selected annotation instance may be obtained from the [AnnotationSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) event.
 The following example shows how to edit some of the properties of the selected highlight annotation.
 Similarly, you can modify the other text markup annotations properties.

 {% tabs %}
 {% highlight C# %}